dc-js/dc.graph.js/web/docs/api-latest.md

 #### .nodeFillScale([d3.scale])
 If set, the value returned from `nodeFill` will be processed through this d3.scale to return the fill color.
-Default: identity function (no scale)
+If falsy, uses the identity function (no scale).
+Default: null.

 #### .nodeFill([function])
 Set or get the function which will be used to retrieve the fill color for the body of each